HSLdevcom/jore4-timetables-api/README.md

 jore4-timetables-api is a Spring Boot application written in Kotlin, which implements a REST API for accessing the timetables database and creating more complicated updates in one transaction than is possible with the graphQL interface.

+### Database locking

+The SERIALIZABLE transaction isolation level is chosen as the way to deal with concurrency problems, i.e. multiple parallel write transactions that conflict each other.
+Currently, this solution is considered sufficient because the number of concurrent users is not that high and the number of daily API requests is expected to be quite small.

+If in the future it is found that this does not scale well enough, the SERIALIZABLE isolation level can be replaced by a `SELECT ...
+FOR UPDATE` construct in SQL statements.

 ### Package Structure

 - `fi.hsl.jore.timetables.api` package contains the API endpoint definitions